masqm/Faster-Mean-Shift-Euc/README.md

 Anacoda 2020.11

 The packages requirement please see [requirements.txt](https://github.com/masqm/Faster_Mean_Shift/blob/master/requirements.txt "requirements.txt")

+Please make sure to use a compatible pytorch version.

 ## Example
 Using our algorithm is similar to calling the meanshift in sklearn.